Frequently Asked Questions

 This website was created in the spirit of openness, community and accountability.

 The processes used to gather candidate information, find candidate news mentions, and manage candidate questionnaires, can be found on this FAQ page.
 See all Frequently Asked Questions.

 This website is powered by a custom WordPress plugin developed by Open Democracy Manitoba.
-A preview release of this plugin is available if you wish to create an election website similar to ours.
 The source code for this plugin, and all election information used on this site, are released free and unencumbered into the public domain.

 How is your website funded?

-Our CIRA grant is now complete.
-Ongoing site development and maintenance will be a volunteer effort by the board members of Open Democracy Manitoba.
+Our CIRA grant work was completed in 2015.
+Ongoing site development and maintenance is now a volunteer effort by the board members of Open Democracy Manitoba.

 How did you make this website?

 This site was built with love by the volunteer efforts of Open Democracy Manitoba board members, Andrew Burton, Ken Harasym, Mike Lennon, and Kyle Geske.

 This website was developed with support from a team of Red River College students.
 Simranjeet Hunjan, Joel Hurtig and Heng Yu worked full-time as web programmers on this site from January to April of 2018 as part of their RRC Business Information Technology project term.
 Dan Axelsson also worked during this time as scrum master and technical analyst as part of his RRC Business Technology Management project term.
 Much of the site design was created by Ashley Jaworenko and Ashley Rebillard as part of an assignment in the RRC Graphic Design program.

 The website is powered by the following technologies: